-When Malala was born, she explains, everyone in her village felt sorry for her mother.
-Malala was born at dawn—in her community, an ominous sign.
-To make matters worse, Malala was a girl.
-As she puts it, women in her country are seen as being fit only for making food and birthing more children.
+Malala explains that she was born at dawn (traditionally a sign of luck in her community), but many people in the village still felt sorry for her family because Malala was a girl.
+As she puts it, women in her country are seen as second-class citizens, fit only for making food and birthing more children.

 One of the only people to celebrate Malala’s birth was her father’s cousin, Jehan Sher Khan Yousafzai.
 He gave Malala a “handsome gift of money.”
 He also brought with him a large family tree, showing the sons and fathers of Malala’s family.
 Malala’s father, Ziauddin, had an unusual reaction when his cousin brought the family free.
 Instead of accepting it as a gift, he took a pen and drew a line to indicate Malala’s birth, even though she was a woman.
 Ziauddin insisted that Malala was special, and celebrated her birth with coins and fruit—gifts usually reserved for male children.

 At times Malala makes large, sweeping statements about the state of sexism, religious extremism, etc., in Pakistan.
 Yet she’s very careful never to paint Pakistan with too broad a brush—she always recognizes that there are exceptions to the statements she’s making (like Jehan Sher Khan).
 Ziauddin will be a huge influence on Malala, and we see that he adored her from the start, refusing to treat her any differently from male children.